mnbatra/nctracer-documentation/docs/source/demo.rst

 ..
 [CIT2002] Citations are text-labeled footnotes.
 They may be rendered separately and differently from footnotes.

-Here's a reference to the above, [CIT2002]_, and a [nonexistent]_ citation.
+Here's a reference to the above, [CIT2002]_.

 Targets
 -------

 .. _example:

 This paragraph is pointed to by the explicit "example" target.
-A reference can be found under `Inline Markup`_, above. `Inline hyperlink targets`_ are also possible.

-Section headers are implicit targets, referred to by name.
-See Targets_, which is a subsection of `Body Elements`_.

 Explicit external targets are interpolated into references such as "Python_".

 .. _Python: http://www.python.org/

-Targets may be indirect and anonymous.
-Thus `this phrase`__ may also refer to the Targets_ section.

 Directives
 ----------